Running Time Analysis of the (1+1)-EA for Robust Linear Optimization: Deletion-robust Linear Optimization

-Then, we present Theorem~\ref{del-om-lower}, which shows that the expected running time is super-polynomial when $d=n/2+\omega(\sqrt{n\log n})$.
+Now, we present Theorem~\ref{del-om-lower}, which shows that the expected running time is super-polynomial when $d=n/2+\omega(\sqrt{n\log n})$.
 The proof intuition is as follows.
 To find the optimum, the (1+1)-EA needs to perform a random walk on a plateau, consisting of all solutions with the number of 1-bits no larger than $d$.
-When $d$ is large, the size of the plateau can be quite large, and the expected increase of 1-bits can be negative; thus, the (1+1)-EA is inefficient. \begin{theorem} If $ d= n/2+r$, $r=\omega(\sqrt{n\log n})$, then $\forall k>d$, the expected running time of the (1+1)-EA for deletion-robust OneMax is at least $(1-o(1))e^{r^2/(3n)}$, i.e., super-polynomial. \end{theorem} \begin{proof} We consider the expected running time of finding a solution with $|x|_1>d$.
+When $d$ is large, the size of the plateau can be quite large, and the expected increase of 1-bits can be negative; thus, the (1+1)-EA is inefficient. \begin{theorem} If {$d= n/2+c\sqrt{n\log n}$, $c=\omega(1)$}, then $\forall k>d$, the expected running time of the (1+1)-EA for deletion-robust OneMax is at least ${n^{2c^2}/4}$, i.e., super-polynomial. \end{theorem} \begin{proof} We consider the expected running time of finding a solution with $|x|_1>d$.
 Let a Markov chain $\{\xi_t\}^{+\infty}_{t=0}$ model the concerned evolutionary process.
 That is, $\xi_t$ corresponds to the solution after running $t$ iterations of the (1+1)-EA.
 Note that for any $x$ with $|x|_1\le d$, $F(x)=0$.
-Thus, the optimization procedure is analogous to random walk, that is, the offspring solution will always be accepted.
-It can be verified that for any $t \geq 0$, the distribution of $\xi_t$ is a uniform distribution over $\{0,1\}^n$, and thus, $\pr{|\xi_t|_1>d}=\pr{|\xi_0|_1>d}$.
-By Chernoff bounds, we have
+Thus, the optimization procedure is analogous to a random walk, that is, the offspring solution will always be accepted.
+Note that for $t=0$, each bit takes 1 or 0 with equal probability (i.e., 1/2), and any flipping of the bit will be accepted in the following iteration, thus for any $t > 0$, the distribution of each bit is the same as that of $t=0$.
+Thus, $\pr{|\xi_t|_1>d}=\pr{|\xi_0|_1>d}$.
+By Hoeffding's inequality, we have

-By the union bound, the probability of finding a solution with more than $d$ 1-bits in $e^{r^2/(3n)}-1$ iterations is at most Because the optimal solution must have at least $(d+1)$ 1-bits, the expected running time is at least $(1-o(1))e^{r^2/(3n)}=e^{\omega(\log n)}=n^{\omega(1)}$, i.e., super-polynomial. \end{proof}
+By the union bound, the probability of finding a solution with more than $d$ 1-bits in {$n^{2c^2}/2-1$} iterations is at most Because the optimal solution must have at least $(d+1)$ 1-bits, the expected running time is at least ${1/2\cdot n^{2c^2}/2}=n^{\omega(1)}$, i.e., super-polynomial. \end{proof}